YoussefLahbari/MyArtisan/README.md

      ```

 2-1 **Install Dependencies**:
-   - Since Vendor file isn't ploaded, you will need to run a command to re-install the composer dependencies:  <br>
+   - Since Vendor folder isn't uploaded, you will need to run a command to re-install the composer dependencies:  <br>
     ```
     composer install
     ```